AuroraToolkit/AuroraCore/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.
+For more details on how to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Code of Conduct

+We expect all participants to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for everyone.

 ## License

-AuroraCore is released under the Apache 2.0 License.
+AuroraCore is released under the [Apache 2.0 License](LICENSE).

+## Contact

+For any inquiries or feedback, please reach out to us at [aurora.core.project@gmail.com](mailto:aurora.core.project@gmail.com).